Harry Kim (Star Trek): Voyager relaunch novels

 A series of non-canon novels were launched in 2003 by Pocket Books set after the return of Voyager to the Alpha Quadrant.
 In these novels, Harry Kim is promoted to Lieutenant and assigned as Security Chief onboard Voyager under Captain Chakotay.
 In the Star Trek: Online spin-off novel The Needs of the Many, published in 2010, Harry Kim is the commanding officer of Starbase 11 in the year 2400.

-Mentions in other media

-When discussing a new Star Trek series with his father, Hal, Harry is referred to as Admiral Kim, by Packard Campbell, the main protagonist of Rod R Garcia's 2022 novel, 'indGame'.

 Reception

 The mothering nature of Janeway on Kim has been described by reviewers, with the crew forming a type of family network which has Kim as a surrogate son.
 His separation from his nuclear family at a young age is described as cruel, and Janeway, Chakotay and Tuvok are highlighted as his de facto parents in the series.
 This motherly position was described by Michelle Erica Green in her review of the episode "The Disease" for TrekNation, who described certain scenes as Kim needing to request permission from "Mommy" in order to have a relationship with an alien.
 She felt that the disease itself caused the character to grow a "backbone" as he had rarely asserted himself previously to the Captain.

 Kim has been used to show the multiculturalism of Star Trek: Voyager.
 One scene, described by Elisabeth Anne Leonard, in the episode "Faces," featured a sweeping shot around the command table of Janeway, Chakotay, Tuvok, and Kim, showing a Caucasian race woman, a Native American, a man of Asian descent and a black Vulcan in a single shot.
 Kim's persistent optimism has been highlighted, with him being one of the few characters in the series who by the seventh series still believed that they would return home in their lifetime.
 Kim seemed to be frequently captured by alien species during the course of the series to the extent that it was described as one of the typical storylines seen in Voyager during an overview by The A.V.
 Club.